Everglades Foundation Grant

 - Raise the profile of Everglades restoration at the local, state and national levels through communications, community mobilization and grassroots organizing.

-- Employ strategic and tactically sound advocacy campaigns or unique skill sets that influence media, advance policymaker education and develop champions on specific Everglades restoration projects and key policy outcomes.
+- Employ unique, strategic and tactically sound advocacy campaigns that influence media, advance policymaker education and develop champions on specific Everglades restoration projects and key policy outcomes.

-- Broaden the base of support for Everglades restoration by building alliances beyond environmental organizations.
+- Broaden the base of support to include landowners, sportsmen, business interests, etc. and building alliances beyond environmental organizations.

 You can learn more about this opportunity by visiting the funder's website.